matej-macak/Neuron_Vagrant/README.md

 4. Navigate to the `Docker` directory `Base_Box` and run `docker build -t neuron .`
 5. Navigate to the `Neuron_w_Mods` directory and run `docker build -t exp .`
 6. Run `docker run -it -v <path to directory to be shared>:/shared -p 8888:8888 exp`

-## Troubleshooting

-### 32-bit systems
-This installation requires a 64-bit machine to run.
-In case 32-bit is required, just change the name of the box and the address to download the box from.
-For the list of vagrant boxes, see [here](http://www.vagrantbox.es/).
-At the moment, 32-bit system is untested.